NFC Chip Reading

 DOT NFC Library

 DOT NFC Library provides simple non-UI component - NFC Travel Document Reader (Android, iOS) which facilitates the NFC reading process.
+For Android DOT NFC library, there is also a UI component - UI NFC Travel Document Reader (Android).

 The process contains the following steps: